 Attention: concentrate, focus

-Comprehension: comprehend, grasp, understand (“Get it” also means to understand-- see Common Idioms.)
+Comprehension: comprehend, grasp, infer, understand (“Get it” also means to understand-- see Common Idioms.)

 Grouping similar things: categorize, classify, sort

 Judgment: assess, choose, conclude, decide, determine, evaluate, select

 Give yourself 2 points for each right answer.
 (See below for the bonus list of nouns.)

 * To assume is to think something is true because it seems likely or logical or it fits what you expect, without checking to make sure the situation is actually the way you think.
 So it isn't really knowing, but thinking you know.